Research

 Member

-We welcome young researchers and graduate students who are interested in such structural biology research.
+We welcome motivated young researchers and graduate students who are interested in structural biology to join our laboratory.

 2021Structural Biology-1.png